ahmadfurqan7/PowerBI-Project/README.md

 ## Usage Permissions

 - **Open for Exploration:** The dashboards in this repository are open for exploration and utilization.
-Please review the [MIT License]([LICENSE](https://github.com/virajbhutada/PowerBI-Decision-Analytics/blob/main/LICENSE)) for details on permissions.
+Please review the [MIT License]([LICENSE](https://github.com/ahmadfurqan7/PowerBI-Project/blob/main/LICENSE.txt) for details on permissions.

----

-## Report Issues

-If you encounter any issues or have suggestions, we encourage you to open an issue on the [Issue Tracker](https://github.com/virajbhutada/PowerBI_Decision-Analytics/issues).
-Your feedback is invaluable and contributes to the ongoing improvement of this project.

 ---